KeytonFella/Grocery_Shopping_Tracker/README.md

+TODO:
-TODO: make sure user inputs are valid and are the correct data types.
+make sure user inputs are valid and are the correct data types. make display nicer

 # Grocery Shopping Tracker